nickbrandt/GitLab/doc/ci/variables/README.md

 ## `.gitlab-ci.yml` defined variables

 NOTE **Note:**
-This feature requires GitLab Runner 0.5.0 or higher and GitLab CI 7.14 or higher.
+This feature requires GitLab Runner 0.5.0 or higher and GitLab 7.14 or higher.

 GitLab CI allows you to add to `.gitlab-ci.yml` variables that are set in the build environment.
 The variables are hence saved in the repository, and they